AdobeDocs/experience-platform.en/help/query-service/best-practices/derived-attributes.md

 Identity namespaces are a component of [Identity Service](../../identity-service/home.md) that serve as indicators of the context to which an identity relates.
 A fully qualified identity includes an ID value and a namespace.
 When matching and merging record data across profile fragments, both the identity value and the namespace must match.

-Custom namespaces can be [created using the Identity Service API](../../identity-service/api/create-custom-namespace.md) or through the UI.
+Datasets created relating to identity can be grouped together as a data group and help to maintain the data life cycle.
+Custom namespaces can be created using the [Identity Service API](../../identity-service/api/create-custom-namespace.md) or through the UI.
 See the [manage custom namespaces documentation](../../identity-service/namespaces.md#manage-namespaces) for guidance on how to do this through the UI.

-The primary identity descriptor can either be assigned to a field in the Schemas UI, or can be created using the Schema Registry API.
-See the documentation for [instructions on how to define an identity field in the Adobe Experience Platform UI](../../xdm/ui/fields/identity.md#define-an-identity-field), or through the [Schema Registry API](../../xdm/api/descriptors.md#create).
+The primary identity descriptor can either be assigned to a field in the Schemas UI or can be created using the Schema Registry API.
+See the documentation for instructions on how to [define an identity field in the Adobe Experience Platform UI](../../xdm/ui/fields/identity.md#define-an-identity-field), or through the [Schema Registry API](../../xdm/api/descriptors.md#create).

 Query Service also allows you to set an identity or a primary identity for ad hoc schema dataset fields directly through SQL.
 See the documentation on [setting a secondary identity and primary identity in ad hoc schema identities](../data-governance/ad-hoc-schema-identities.md) for more information.